Yandex Cloud

 Note

-You need to set up a NAT gateway for any subnet linked to the project.
+You need to configure a NAT gateway for any subnet associated with the project.

 Attaching an S3 storage to a projectAttaching an S3 storage to a project